PATIENTS | BECOME A PROVIDER | PROVIDER PORTAL | PROVIDER SEARCH | REIMBURSEMENT

 How Does Extracorporeal Magnetotransduction Therapy Work?

 At the cellular level, EMTT enhances osteoblastogenesis by upregulating critical bone-related genes such as RUNX2, SP7, COL1A1, and ALPL, which are integral to bone formation and extracellular matrix mineralization.
-Gerdesmeyer et al. (2024) demonstrated that EMTT significantly increases calcium influx in osteoblasts, a key driver of differentiation and mineralization.
-By promoting calcium signaling, EMTT accelerates the deposition of hydroxyapatite, strengthening the bone matrix.
-Additionally, EMTT stimulates collagen synthesis, essential for the structural integrity of bone tissue, as evidenced by increased Sirius Red staining and collagen type I production in stimulated cells.
+Gerdesmeyer et al. (2024) ddemonstrated that EMTT significantly increases calcium influx in osteoblasts, a key driver of differentiation and mineralization.
+By promoting calcium signaling, EMTT accelerates hydroxyapatite deposition, strengthening the bone matrix.
+EMTT also stimulates collagen synthesis — essential to bone tissue integrity — as evidenced by increased Sirius Red staining and collagen type I production in stimulated cells.

-The therapy’s non-invasive mechanism relies on electroporation and piezoelectric effects, which facilitate cellular communication and tissue regeneration.
-This mechanism is further supported by studies like Knobloch (2022), which highlight EMTT’s ability to reduce inflammation and enhance tissue repair in soft tissue injuries.
+The therapy’s non-invasive mechanism relies on electroporation and piezoelectric effects that facilitate cellular communication and tissue regeneration, further supported by Knobloch (2022), which highlights EMTT’s ability to reduce inflammation and enhance tissue repair in soft tissue injuries.
+For a purchasing provider, the takeaway is that EMTT’s evidence is concentrated in bone and regeneration — a narrower lane than a broad-focused shockwave system covers.

 The table below highlights key differences: